bodik/rwm/README.md

 must be delegated to secure element residing outside of attacker's reach and would use privileged credentials for the managed bucket.

-RWM can:
+## Features

 * low-level S3 access for aws cli and rclone
 * rclone "crypt over S3" backend
 * restic with S3 repository
-* configurable backup manager/executor
+* simple backup manager/executor
+* storage manager
   * create, delete and list policed storage buckets
   * check if used bucket is configured with expected policies
+  * drop all versions to reclaim storage space

 TODO:
 * generate and store current bucket state state-data
 * recreate bucket contents on local filesystem (or remote bucket) acording to specified state data
 * ??? check completeness of the current state of the bucket
-* prune all non-recent object versions to reclaim storage space
-* unlike in other backup solutions, attacker with credentials can restore any old data from the repository/bucket
+* unlike in other backup solutions, attacker with credentials can restore old data from the repository/bucket, this should be discussed (howto threat modeling ?)

 ## Usage